grom72/daos/docs/admin/common_tasks.md

 ## Pool size management

-1. Start DAOS server with PMEM + NVMe and format.
+1. Start DAOS server with PMem + NVMe and format.
 2. Create a pool with a size percentage.
 For example,
 ```
 dmg pool create --size=50%